-- We recognise that everyone has different levels of vulnerability and that each of us may be regarded as vulnerable at some time in our lives. - We commit ourselves to the safeguarding of people who may be vulnerable, ensuring their well-being in the life of this church. - We commit ourselves to promoting safe practice by those in positions of trust. - We commit ourselves to promoting the inclusion and empowerment of people who may be vulnerable. - It is the responsibility of each of us to prevent the physical, emotional, sexual, financial and spiritual abuse of vulnerable people and to report any such abuse that we discover or suspect.
+- We recognise that everyone has different levels of vulnerability and that each of us may be regarded as vulnerable at some time in our lives. - We commit ourselves to the safeguarding of people who may be vulnerable, ensuring their well-being in the life of this church. - We commit ourselves to promoting safe practice by those in positions of trust. - We commit ourselves to promoting the inclusion and empowerment of people who may be vulnerable. - It is the responsibility of each of us to prevent the physical, emotional, sexual, financial and spiritual abuse of vulnerable people and to report any such abuse that we discover or suspect. - The parish is committed to supporting, resourcing, training and regularly reviewing those who undertake work amongst people who may be vulnerable.

-POLICY TITLE: SAFEGUARDING CHILDREN AND VULNERABLE ADULTS Page 2 of 5 File 04 - VERSION: 7 ISSUE DATE: APRIL 2024
+POLICY TITLE: SAFEGUARDING CHILDREN AND VULNERABLE ADULTS Page 2 of 5 File 04 - VERSION: 7 ISSUE DATE: MAY 2022